CMSV 308 Academic Integrity

 “Plagiarism may take the form of repeating another’s sentences as your own, paraphrasing someone else’s argument as you own, or even presenting someone else’s line of thinking in the development of a thesis as though it were your own.
 In short, to plagiarize is to give the impression that you have written or thought something that you have in fact borrowed from another.
 Although a writer may use other persons’ words and thoughts, they must be acknowledged as such.”

 Examinations, papers, laboratory work, oral reports, logs, and any other materials submitted in fulfillment of course requirements must be the student’s work.
 All documented types of academic fraud committed—including the illicit giving and receiving of information on tests, the presentation of false data, plagiarism, and multiple submissions are therefore subject to penalties, found below.
-A documented academic integrity violation by a graduate student or a student in the program will result in academic dismissal from the College of Mount Saint Vincent.
+A documented academic integrity violation by a graduate student or a student in the program will result in academic dismissal from the University of Mount Saint Vincent.

 Academic Honesty Violations